 - Use of chemotherapy drugs for non-cancer diagnosis

-Note: Adding a new injectable chemotherapy drug to a regimen will require a new authorization.
+Note: Adding a new injectable chemotherapy drug or colony stimulating factor to a regimen will require a new authorization.

 For UnitedHealthcare Commercial and UnitedHealthcare Community Plan members:

-To submit an online request for prior authorization for the Injectable Chemotherapy Program, log in to Link and access the Prior Authorization and Notification app (or use button below).
+To submit an online request for prior authorization, sign in to Link and access the Prior Authorization and Notification app.
 From the app, select Oncology.

 For UnitedHealthcare Oxford members:

-To submit an online request for prior authorization for the Injectable Chemotherapy Program, log into OxfordHealth.com > Submit Chemotherapy Prior Authorization Request > Click Continue > Click Continue to be redirected to UnitedHealthcare oncology authorization intake website.
+To submit an online request for prior authorization, go to OxfordHealth.com > Providers > Submit Chemotherapy Prior Authorization Request > Click Continue > Click Continue again to be redirected to UnitedHealthcare oncology authorization intake website.

 Please complete all prior authorization requests online.
-If you have questions regarding authorizations for UnitedHealthcare Oxford members, please call 877-773-2884, 7 a.m. to 7 p.m., Monday through Friday.
+If you have questions about authorizations for UnitedHealthcare Oxford members, please call 877-773-2884, 7 a.m. to 7 p.m., Monday through Friday.

-The online system will identify the members who require a prior authorization for injectable chemotherapy.
+The online system will identify the members who require a prior authorization.

 If you have program questions and need more information, please email email@example.com.